 Success and failure are not giant events.
 They don’t just show up.
 You don’t just become suddenly successful or there’s suddenly some cataclysmic event that makes you fail.

 Failure comes from all the little things.
 It’s failure to make the call, it’s a failure to check the books, it’s a failure to say I’m sorry.
 It’s failure not to push yourself to do things physically that you don’t want to do.

 All those little failures day after day come together and you blame it on some cataclysmic event.
 But really, it’s because you missed the little stuff.
 Do you agree?

-Success also not an overnight event.
+Success is also not an overnight event.
 It’s all those little things like:

 1. Having a vision

 2. Making that vision compelling

-3. Really seeing it and felling it every day with strong enough reasons
+3. Really seeing it and feeling it every day with strong enough reasons

 4. Feeling the sense that you are here to grow and give something to the world – more than just yourself.